-(This is part 1 of a 4 part series)
+(This is part 1 of a 5 part series.
+Part 2 is here.)

 It’s a new year and I’m in the reflective mood.
 I’ve been wanting to write this piece (or what might turn into a series of pieces) but I have struggled as to how to start or what to say.
 In addition, I’ve had to come to terms to what’s been happening to me.
 I’ve been hesitant to share because I was afraid that people would look at me with pity, opportunities would dry up, and that I would disappear.
-What transpired was quite the opposite of that and especially with the #MTBoS (Math Twitter Peeps) community (more on that in part 2).
+What transpired was quite the opposite of that.
 It was such a pleasant, and unexpected surprise to be empowered and truly supported by my math colleagues.

 I’m going to share my story with you just like I did with my personal family and friends.
 Let’s start with this image.